endpointservices/mps3/docs/causal_consistency_checking.md

 And yet, things start to get complicated as advanced features are added.

 - Multiplayer? well now you have to consider merging queues and multiple timelines
 - Optimistic updates?
-Well now local writes have a different pathway.
+Well now, local writes have a different pathway.
 - Mobile-first?
 Well clients connectivity is unreliable, so you need transparent resumption
 - Local-first?
 Well now some participants messages are buffered and delayed for days